Mussab85/-Image-Format-Converter/README.md

-Here's a professional `README.md` file for your **Image Format Converter** project using Java Swing.

----

 ## 📷 Image Format Converter - Mussab Zneika

 A simple and modern Java Swing application that allows users to convert images between different formats (JPG, PNG, GIF, BMP), resize images, and compress JPG files with adjustable quality.